The Guardian University Guide 2023

 Utilise our extensive professional networks to support your learning

-All Sport Management students will undertake a work placement module of 210 hours (approximately six weeks) and typically takes place in a sport/leisure organisation, a school or college, a sports management company, or a sport/community development organisation.
+You will undertake a work placement module of approximately six weeks.
+This typically takes place in a sport/leisure organisation, a sports management company, or a sport/community development organisation.

 Apply your learning to professional contexts